 I grew up next to Marriner’s and I actually watched it burn down.
 It would have been in the ‘70s.
 I was in my grandma’s house when the fire started ‘cos she lived round the corner.
-And I watched it burn down stood next to Dr Who off the telly at the time.
-Which was Jon Pertwee.
-Because he’d been driving past, and he’d pulled in to see what all… things and he stood and watched it burn.
+And I watched it burn down stood next to Dr Who off the telly at the time, which was Jon Pertwee.
+Because he’d been driving past, and he’d pulled in to see what was going on and he stood and watched it burn.

 Bradford’s Remaining Textile Landscape